 For years I yo-yoed with this type of thinking.
 My classes were growing and my following was becoming like family, but my insecurity regarding who I was as a yoga teacher continued with me for several years.

 As I taught others about how to love themselves, I often would speak candidly on my mat about the teachable lessons of life.
 What I really was speaking about was my own life, and I really was speaking to myself.
-I slowly began to heal my negative thinking patterns one by one and at the same time assisted others doing the same.
+I slowly began to heal my negative thinking patterns one by one while assisting others doing the same.

 Many of my students would joke that they would come to my classes to help their physical bodies heal (as I had a growing reputation for intuitively understanding the body), but they would stay because of what it did for their minds.
 And that is how I view yoga.